6 Best Jigging Rods Put to the Test! (Expert Review)

 Final Thoughts

-During my test at Old Egg Farm Lake I was able to try out plenty of different rods and have come up with a list that I’m sure will help you select your next jigging rod.
+During my test at Old Egg Farm Lake I was able to try out plenty of different rods and came up with the above list that I’m sure will help you select your next jigging rod.

-For the category of Best Overall Jigging Rod, I choose the 13 Fishing Envy lll Casting Rod.
+Let’s review our top pick.
+For the category of Best Overall Jigging Rod, I chose the 13 Fishing Envy III Casting Rod.

-While the Envy won overall, you really can’t go wrong with all the rods mentioned in this best jigging rod guide I’ve put together.
+While the Envy III won overall, you really can’t go wrong with the other rods mentioned in this guide.

-Give them a try and tell us what you think!
-We’d love to hear from you!
+Give them a try and tell me what you think.
+I’d love to hear from you!